John Milton Younge: Expired nomination to district court under Obama

-On July 30, 2015, President Obama nominated Younge to serve as a United States District Judge of the United States District Court for the Eastern District of Pennsylvania, to the seat vacated by Judge Mary A. McLaughlin, who assumed senior status on November 18, 2013.
+On July 30, 2015, President Barack Obama nominated Younge to serve as a United States district judge of the United States District Court for the Eastern District of Pennsylvania, to the seat vacated by Judge Mary A. McLaughlin, who assumed senior status on November 18, 2013.
 He received a hearing before the Senate Judiciary Committee on December 9, 2015.
 His nomination expired on January 3, 2017, with the end of the 114th Congress.

 Renomination to district court under Trump

-On July 13, 2018, President Donald Trump announced his intent to nominate Younge to a seat on the United States District Court for the Eastern District of Pennsylvania.
+On July 13, 2018, President Donald Trump announced his intent to nominate Younge to a seat on the United States District Court for the Eastern District of Pennsylvania as part of a bipartisan package of judicial nominees.
 On July 17, 2018, his nomination was sent to the Senate.
 President Trump re-nominated Younge to the same seat to which President Obama had previously nominated him.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Younge for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 15–7 vote with the seven negative votes coming from Republicans.
 On July 31, 2019, the Senate confirmed his nomination by voice vote.
 He received his judicial commission on August 20, 2019.